-Except as otherwise specified in the grant or by this paragraph, the grantee may own or permit others to own copyright in all subject writings.
-The grantee agrees that if it or anyone else does own copyright in a subject writing, the Federal government will have a nonexclusive, nontransferable, irrevocable, royalty-free license to exercise or have exercised for or on behalf of the US throughout the world all the exclusive rights provided by copyright.
+The grantee agrees that if it or anyone else does own copyright in a subject writing, the Federal government will have a nonexclusive, nontransferable, irrevocable, royalty-free license to exercise or have exercised for or on behalf of the U.S. throughout the world all the exclusive rights provided by copyright.
 Such license, however, will not include the right to sell copies or phonorecords of the copyrighted works to the public.

-c.
+a.
 Grants Affected by International Agreements

 If the grant indicates it is subject to an identified international agreement or treaty, NSF can direct the grantee to convey to any foreign participant or otherwise dispose of such rights to subject writings as are required to comply with that agreement or treaty.
-In such cases, the standard clauses for Copyrighted Material or Patents Rights will be modified through the addition of the following:
+In such cases, the standard clauses for Copyrighted Material or Intangible Property will be modified through the addition of the following: